LeweyM/LeweyM.github.io/personal-site/content/posts/Regex-Processor-3-Starting-the-compiler.md

 We can break down the previous example of writing a FSM for the regular expression `abc` into a few at least 2 discrete steps;

-1. take `abc` and create a linked list of `'states'` with conditional transitions to other states.
+1. take the string `abc` and create a linked list of `'states'` with conditional transitions to other states.
 2. process the input and move through the states.

 We'll call these steps `compile` and `evaluate`.

+So far, we've only looked at the `evaluate` step where we take an already made FSM and process an input string by moving through its states.
+Now we'll look at the `compile` step.

-`compile` means turning a string of characters that represent a valid regular expression into a linked list of states; a finite state machine.
+`compile` in this context means turning a string of characters that represent a valid regular expression into a linked list of states; a finite state machine.
 For this we will create a `Compiler` struct with a `Compile` method which takes a string and returns a `*State`.